-MINNEAPOLIS (DTN) --- Rising temperatures and chances for precipitation in the U.S. and periods of rain in the southern half of South America are the weather factors driving the markets Tuesday.
+MINNEAPOLIS (DTN) -- Rising temperatures and more rain for the U.S., along with a drier central Brazil are the weather factors driving the markets Monday.

 John Baranick can be reached at firstname.lastname@example.org

 (c) Copyright 2023 DTN, LLC.
 All rights reserved.